 Today I’m excited that we’re going to be talking with Liz about her adoption experience.
 Today’s topic is “Do we have what it takes?”
-It’s a really interesting story, so I’d like to go ahead and welcome Liz to the Adoption Focus podcast.
+It’s a really interesting story, so I’d like to welcome Liz to the Adoption Focus podcast.
 Liz, welcome to the show.

 Jennifer J.: You adopted both Charlotte and Carter as newborns.
 Correct?